wp-plugins/disk-usage-sunburst/readme.txt

 Click on an arc to zoom in, and click in the circle to zoom out again.

 Questions?
-Drop a mail to marcel@raidboxes.de
+Drop me a mail marcel@raidboxes.de

 == Installation ==